Jestzer/mw-info/unqual-compatibility.md

 ## Debian 13 Beta as of 12-12-2024
 - **R2024b**: With some workarounds, can be installed and launched, but crashes.
 No known workaround at the moment.

+## CentOS Stream 10
+- **R2025a Prerelease and older**: These releases requrie X11, so the software will install, but in short, you can't launch MATLAB.
+You can't install X11 normally on this version of CentOS since it is built around Wayland and XWayland doesn't seem to satsify MATLAB's needs.

 ## RedHat EL 8.5
 - **R2010a**: Probably the same as R2010bSP2 on Ubuntu 22.04.
 TL;DR: No, and there is no reasonable workaround.